alejandronanga/alejandronanga.github.io/_pages/portfolio.md

 title: Portfolio
 image: 'https://i.imgur.com/CMIYTPy.png'
 ---
-### Ferentino PDS Line 2 (WIP)
+### Plainville Optima Line
 <div class="sketchfab-embed-wrapper">
-    <iframe title="A 3D model" width="100%" height="480" src="https://sketchfab.com/models/ac2338e298504979b7e84b1151bee0bd/embed?autostart=1&amp;ui_controls=1&amp;ui_infos=1&amp;ui_inspector=1&amp;ui_stop=1&amp;ui_watermark=1&amp;ui_watermark_link=1" frameborder="0" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+    <iframe title="A 3D model" width="100%" height="480" src="https://sketchfab.com/models/599a9a5159564787afa5979b9a43cbe9/embed?autostart=1&amp;ui_controls=1&amp;ui_infos=1&amp;ui_inspector=1&amp;ui_stop=1&amp;ui_watermark=1&amp;ui_watermark_link=1" frameborder="0" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 </div>

-I am currently working on the creation of another TFS pharmaceutical line, based on photographic references and physical measurements of the assembly parts.
+A Mixed Reality project for Thermo Fisher Scientific's Pharma Services Group.
+Based on photographic and photogrammetry data provided, an interactive digital twin of a vaccines manufacturing facility was created.
+The interactions were created in Unity for training porpuses regarding the assembly of the line interal parts.
+Every single piece was animated as instruction animations allowing the user to manipulate the interactive pieces in place during a training experience.
+This was done for the Hololens 2, and Oculus devices.

-This is just a visualization of the assembly parts of a small section of the line, with an isolated base.
-The line skeleton, a layout, and more internal assembly parts were created for the rest of the line.
+This project has helped cut training costs and time.
+And added the benefit of remote training, allowing the user to complete an assembly run without entering a sterile zone.

-My role has been 3D modeling and texturing based on photographic references.
-Further on, I will implement the assets in Unity and create a Mixed Reality training for the Hololens 2 and the Oculus Quest as an assembly and maintenance guided experience.
+In this project, my role consisted of: 3D modeling of the assembly line, parts, and other assets; optimization of design files; UVing, and texturing.
+I was also responsible for the project implementation and project management, following Agile principles.

 ### Ferentino Line 4
 <div class="sketchfab-embed-wrapper">